lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 ## Flexible Discounts – Introductory offers support

 Enhanced the Flexible Discounts capability in VIP Marketplace to support Introductory Offers as a new discount category.
-This update enables partners to apply fixed-price discounts to a customer’s first purchase or first-time use of a specific product.
+The introductory offer is a type of discount that helps partners apply a fixed-price discount to a customer’s first purchase or first-time use of a specific product.
 Some benefits include:

-- Simplified onboarding for new Adobe products
+- Incentivising early onboarding of new Adobe products
-- Elimination of pricing exceptions and manual Pool-bit handling
-- Scalable, API-driven management of introductory offers
+- Transition from SKU-based promotions to promotional codes

 ### New capabailities